-- 12. By sibling we mean brothers and sisters, adopted siblings, step-children, common law step-children, half-siblings, children the subject of a residence order or special guardianship order and foster children (only those "looked after" by any local authority) who permanently live in the same household - 13.
-For Stratford School Academy to take a sibling into account the sibling's name must be correct on the application form and the sibling must be on roll of Stratford School Academy at the time of application. - 14.
-By an employee of the Stratford School Academy we mean someone who is on the payroll of the Academy. - 15.
-By child of an employee of Stratford School Academy we mean a child living in the same household as an employee or, if living in a different household, then the employee is the natural parent or guardian of that child. - 16.
-For Stratford School Academy to consider the child of an employee then one or other of the following circumstances must apply: a) the employee has been employed at the school for two or more years at the time at which the application for admission to the school is made, and /or b) the employee is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 17.
+- 13. By sibling we mean brothers and sisters, adopted siblings, step-children, common law step-children, half-siblings, children subject to a child arrangements order or special guardianship order and foster children (only those "looked after" by any local authority) who permanently live in the same household - 14.
+For Stratford School Academy to take a sibling into account the sibling's name must be correct on the application form and the sibling must be on roll of Stratford School Academy at the time of application. - 15.
+By an employee of the Stratford School Academy we mean someone who is on the payroll of the Academy. - 16.
+By child of an employee of Stratford School Academy we mean a child living in the same household as an employee or, if living in a different household, then the employee is the natural parent or guardian of that child. - 17.
+For Stratford School Academy to consider the child of an employee then one or other of the following circumstances must apply: a) the employee has been employed at the school for two or more years at the time at which the application for admission to the school is made, and /or b) the employee is recruited to fill a

+- vacant post for which there is a demonstrable skill shortage - 18.
 Home Address: proof of residence will be required by the co-ordinated scheme.
-The offer of a place may be withdrawn if proof of residency is not met or a place has

-- been offered under fraudulent or intentionally misleading grounds. - 18.
-Where a child lives part of the week with one parent and part of the week with another member of the family the 'home address' will be considered to be the residence where the child spends at least three nights of the school week each week. - 19.
-Looked after: A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22 (1) of the Children Act 1989)
+The offer of a place may be withdrawn if proof of residency is not met or a place has been offered under fraudulent or intentionally misleading grounds. - 19.
+Where a child lives part of the week with one parent and part of the week with another member of the family the 'home address' will be considered to be the residence where the child spends at least three nights of the school week each week. - 20.
+Looked After: A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22 (1) of the Children Act 1989) at the time of making an application to the school. - 21.
+Previously Looked After: A previously looked after child is a child who was looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).